Skip to the main content

 Electronic systems installers diagnose and install electronic devices.
 They study circuit diagrams and test wiring and other parts to find out what needs to be replaced or repaired.
 They may work with parts such as:

-• remote starters
+• Remote starters

-• car audio systems
+• Car audio systems

 Upholstery installers work with materials for upholstery and covers.
-They may measure, cut and sew the materials.
+They may measure, cut, and sew the materials.
 They also may adjust or replace seat springs.

 Working Conditions

-Updated Mar 14, 2018
+Updated Mar 31, 2024

 • Strength Required Lift up to 20 kg

 Most automobile accessories installers work a 40-hour, 5-day week.
-They may need to work some evenings, weekends or holidays.
-The work sometimes is noisy and dirty.
-There is some risk of injury involved in working with power tools.
-Automobile accessories installers need to be careful when working near exhaust gases.
+They may need to work some evenings, weekends, or holidays.
+The work may be noisy and dirty.
+There is some risk of injury when working with power tools.

 Interests & Abilities